Agilatech/htu21d/README.md

 ##Node addon for I2C hardware HTU21D Humidity and Temperature sensor

-#####Theoretically, this addon should work on any Linux platform, but has only been tested on BBB
+#####This addon should work on any Linux platform, and has been thoroughly tested on BeagleBone Black

 ###Install